takemikami/docker-google-cloud-sdk-gae-java8/README.md

 Google Cloud SDK Docker + openjdk8, appengine component
 ---

-Google Cloud SDK Docker + openjdk8, appengine component.
+Google Cloud SDK Docker + openjdk8 + gcloud appengine components.

-This container is used for ci server.
+This container is handy for a continuous integration build environment such as CircleCI.

-Skip install openjdk8 and appengine component, and build time is shorter.
+It skips the install of openjdk8 and appengine components to get a shorter build time.

-see.
+See also:
 - https://hub.docker.com/r/google/cloud-sdk/
 - https://github.com/GoogleCloudPlatform/cloud-sdk-docker